asu-trans-ai-lab/grid2demand/README.md

 size, income, etc.) to estimate the number of person trips for a modeled time period (e.g., daily, peak hour) at a Traffic Analysis Zone (TAZ) level.
-A person trip involves a single person leaving from an origin and arriving at a single destination, and each trip has a classification/purpose, based on typical classification such as home-based-work (HBW), home-based-other (HBO),and non-home-based (NHB).
+A person trip involves a single person leaving from an origin and arriving at a single destination, and each trip has a classification/purpose based on typical classification such as home-based-work (HBW), home-based-other (HBO), and non-home-based (NHB).

 In the four-step process, there are two typical methods used to predict trips